 Use brief and immediate disciplinary actions.

-If they can’t or won’t do something, use punishments that make sense.
+If they can’t or won’t do something, use consequences that make sense.
 So for instance not going to bed on time results in an earlier night the next day or backtalk results in taking away a privilege or for a period of time.

-Longer and harsher punishments aren’t usually more effective.
+Longer and harsher consequences aren’t usually more effective.
 The disciplinary action should fit the behavior and it should be an immediate or timely response so that your child makes a connection between the two.

 The bottom line in raising kids with a defiant spirit